FOREX-Euro drops to 21-month low as break up risks mount

 His clarification in a television interview later offered little respite to the struggling euro, which has shed 4.5 percent against the dollar so far this month.

-Apart from concerns about political uncertainty in Greece, investors remain edgy about the potential for the crisis to spread and troubles in the Spanish banking sector.
+Apart from concerns about political uncertainty in Greece, investors remain edgy about the potential for contagion and troubles in the Spanish banking sector.

-“From a medium term perspective, the risk reward is a significant downside for the euro from current levels,” said Howard Jones, advisor at RMG Wealth Management.

-“There is considerable risk things in the euro zone can unravel, and that of contagion.
-It all points to a weaker euro and maybe euro zone governments will welcome that.”
+“There may be some very minor support at the August 2010 low (of $1.2588) but generally ... most market players (are) targeting $1.25,” said Andrew Robinson, FX analyst for Saxo Capital Markets in Singapore.

 Growing worries about a possible exit by Greece supported safe-haven assets and currencies.
 Reflecting those fears, European powerhouse Germany sold two-year government debt on which it will pay no interest, its first zero-interest issue with such a maturity.